feliciaiveliz/100-days-of-ruby/log.md

 **Thoughts:** I ended creating my own repository for 100 days of code to keep it clean and so I could practice creating repos.
 I forked the original one, which is good practice, but I wanted my own repo.
 I hope that counts but it's all for me in the end anyway.

 **Notes**: I realized that I skipped a few days of reporting my progress.
 I did code everyday and I logged my time.
 It's hard for me to do these things, but that's exactly why I'm doing it.

+### Day 9: June 21, 2019 - Friday

+**Today's Progress**: I spent today finishing up my review of the calculator bonus features.
+Also did some review with Anki cards, specifically methods.
+Also read a few of the LS articles on variable scope, methods, and coding tips.
+Moved a few more files over to the new repo.

+**Time Spent**: 4 hours

+**Thoughts:** Need to put in more hours next week, goal is 30 hours.
+Review on the weekends, and research my pi project.
+I will do a little assignment on flow charts for the calculators to see if that's something that I would like to do to assist me in solving problems.